-Grants of up to $40,000 to Washington neighborhood and informal groups, business groups, and community organizations in eligible locations to address local needs and improve the quality of life in local communities.
+Grants of up to $40,000 to Washington neighborhood and informal groups, business groups, and community organizations to address local needs and improve the quality of life in local communities in eligible locations.
 Funding is intended to support new and existing projects and programs that benefit residents living in the Duwamish River Valley.

 Proposals to the Duwamish River Opportunity Fund should address one or more of the following: